 For more efficient watering, check plants individually by testing the surrounding soil to see how dry it is.
 Some plants will need more water than others.
 Always apply water to the roots, and in the evening, when less will evaporate.
 Finally, applying a mulch also works wonders: it conserves water, reduces weeding and improves the look of borders.

 We hope this article has given you plenty of food for thought.
-For more specific advice, visit our plants for a purpose hub page for clever suggestions to tricky gardening problems.
+For clever suggestions to tricky gardening problems, visit our plants for a purpose hub page.
+Or if you’re specifically interested drought-proofing your garden, read our information and expert advice on drought-proof plants.